Essay 2 of 3·March 2026·14 min read

 I'll be honest: the hardest part of making this shift isn't operational.
 It's cultural.
 Changing the identity of an organization takes thought, persistence, and risk.

 If you've built a successful property management company, you have a deeply ingrained sense of what your business is.
 You manage properties.
-That's the category.
+That's the category and it's how you describe yourself at conferences, on your website, in your pitch to new owners.
 Letting go of that identity, even when the market is telling you it's the right move, feels like letting go of the thing that got you here.

-This is exactly what happened to John Sutter.
+This is exactly what happened to John Sutter, the man who owned the land where gold was discovered.
 He wasn't a bad businessman.
 He was a successful one who couldn't let go of the identity that made him successful.
 He defined himself as an agricultural magnate.
 When the world changed around him, he kept building the farm.

 The operators who are going to thrive over the next decade aren't the ones with the most properties, the best technology, or the lowest fees.
 They're the ones willing to answer a harder question: What business am I actually in?